rafalum/unistrat/README.md

 ### Limitations

-- currently only works for the [USDC-ETH pool](https://etherscan.io/address/0x88e6a0c2ddd26feeb64f039a2c41296fcb3f5640#events)
-- no unit tests
+- no extensive unit tests